-During the 2012-2013 period, consent holder performance was assessed on compliance with consent conditions, with a particular emphasis on record keeping requirements and information provision, and the analysis of the information and data provided.
-Compliance with the conditions of the DWI consents exercised during the 2012-2013 is summarised below in Section 4.1.
+During the 2013-2014 period, consent holder performance was assessed on compliance with consent conditions, with a particular emphasis on record keeping requirements and information provision, and the analysis of the information and data provided.
+Compliance with the conditions of the DWI consents exercised during the 2013-2014 year is summarised below in Section 4.1.

 The consent holder is required to ensure that the discharge does not result in any contamination of any actual or potential useable freshwater aquifer.
 Compliance with this condition is based on the assessment of consent holder submitted data, and the sampling and analysis of local groundwater abstractions.
 There is no evidence to suggest that the injection of fluids by DWI at either of the Company's active injection sites has resulted in the vertical migration of contaminants outside of the intended injection interval.
-During the period under review, a groundwater sampling site was identified in the vicinity of the Waihapa Production Station and sampled.
-The results of the analyses carried out do not indicate any form of contamination of local groundwater due to injection activities at the Waihapa Production Station.
-The Council was unable to obtain any samples of groundwater in the vicinity of the Manutahi-D wellsite, as currently there are no suitable existing sampling sites in the locality.
-The Council is currently in discussions with the Company regarding the installation of a suitable monitoring well in the vicinity of the wellsite.
+During the period under review, a groundwater sampling site was identified in the vicinity of the Manutahi-D wellsite and sampled.
+The results of the analyses carried out do not indicate any form of contamination of local groundwater due to injection activities at the Manutahi-D wellsite.
+No groundwater sampling was carried out in the vicinity of the Waihapa Production Station before it was taken over by NZEC.